microsoft/vscode-docs/docs/languages/java.md

 ![Java Getting Started](images/java/getting-started.png)

-## Standalone Java source files
+## Working with Java source files

-You can use VS Code to open any Java source file(s).
-As a lightweight editor, VS Code can run in so-called lightweight mode, where syntax and [semantic](/docs/getstarted/themes.md#semantic-highlighting) highlighting and error detection, code navigation, code completion, outline as well as Javadoc features are available immediately with its [Syntax Server](https://code.visualstudio.com/docs/java/java-project#_syntax-mode) without resolving the project.
-Lightweight mode makes VS Code an ideal tool for reading and learning any Java code base.

-At the same time, a more powerful Java language server will be started in backend to resolve and index your whole project to provide you more advanced features such as code completion.
-You can switch between lightweight mode and full language server as you need.
+You can use VS Code to read, write, run and debug Java source file(s) without creating a project.
+VS Code for Java supports two modes, lightweight and standard.
+Lightweight mode is ideal for scenarios that only deal with source file(s).
+If you want to work with a full scale project, standard mode will be required.
+You can easily switch from lightweight mode to standard mode, when needed.
+To learn more, see [Lightweight Mode](/docs/java/java-project.md#lightweight-mode).

-## Java project support
+## Working with Java project

 There are three things you must understand to work with Java in VS Code: